CQRhinoZ/PBSOT/README.md

 # Parallel Branches-based Second-Order Transformer for Robust Group Re-identification with Layout-Guided Occlusion Mitigation

-This is a pytorch implementation of 《Parallel Branches-based Second-Order Transformer for Robust Group Re-identification with Layout-Guided Occlusion Mitigation》(ESWA, under review).
+This is a pytorch implementation of 《Parallel Branches-based Second-Order Transformer for Robust Group Re-identification with Layout-Guided Occlusion Mitigation》(ESWA 2025, [DOI](https://doi.org/10.1016/j.eswa.2025.128679)).

 ## Abstract